The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Seafood dining, snorkelling, quiet beach time

 There’s decent snorkelling around the small reef here, but check the tide times – we’ve found morning usually offers the best conditions.
 The real reason we keep coming back to Bang Po, though, is the food.
-Haad Bang Po Beach restaurant is a must-try – we’v eaten at beach restaurants all over Thailand, and this one consistently ranks among our favourites.
+Haad Bang Po Beach restaurant is a must-try – we have eaten at beach restaurants all over Thailand, and this one consistently ranks among our favourites.

 The seafood here is about as fresh as it gets – you’ll often see the local fishing boats coming in with the day’s catch.
 Most restaurants still cook the traditional way, and prices are about half what you’d pay in Chaweng.
 Try the salt-grilled fish if it’s available – it’s a local speciality that keeps us coming back.